markfussell/udarepo1_effective-guacamole/doc/review_cs253.md

 simple local files (file:...) or a static website like GitHub.
 Understanding HTML (at least 'basic output') doesn't require understanding
 HTTP user-agents, GAE, or really much of anything beyond URLs being links/references to something else.

 And similarly, understanding HTTP does not require thinking that much about the content (HTML or JSON or image or ...) resource that is retrieved.
-And again, user-agents and GAE are
+And again, user-agents and GAE are extraneous and confusing.

 A second example is to have a dynamic web site requires some kind of 'persistence' but using python for that persistence initially is easier to understand (is more empowering) than bringing in SQL and non-SQL databases (including some very unusual